 2) Focus on customer retention

 Thousands of businesses filed for bankruptcy as a result of the pandemic.
-Most businesses are operating on tight budgets, which severely restricts their marketing options.
+In the wake of an economic downturn, most businesses are still operating on tight budgets.
+This severely restricts their marketing options.
 Getting new clients is more expensive than keeping old ones.

 As a cost-effective means of business success, content marketing efforts are expected to focus on client retention.
 Existing customers ensure repeat purchases, resulting in increased profits.
 Additionally, satisfied customers will promote your business for free.
 Sales are effectively driven by word-of-mouth referrals to family and friends, ensuring that your company stays afloat during difficult times.